bschnei/ebu-bootloader/README.md

 When successful, the image meant to be used with `bubt` is output to `trusted-firmware-a/build/a3700/release/flash-image.bin`.

 ### CPU Frequency Scaling at 1.2GHz
 The Armada 3720 CPU (88F3720) is capable of speeds up to 1.2Ghz, but my devices arrived underclocked by the factory bootloader.
 When I used a bootloader built with `CLOCKSPRESET=CPU_1200_DDR_750`, Linux was unable to manage the CPU frequency (the kernel module `cpufreq-dt` will not load), and the system will run stably but at full speed (1.2Ghz) *continuously*.
-This is because support for frequency scaling when the bootloader set the frequency to 1.2Ghz was [disabled in the kernel](https://github.com/torvalds/linux/commit/484f2b7c61b9ae58cc00c5127bcbcd9177af8dfe).
+This is because support for frequency scaling when the bootloader sets the frequency to 1.2Ghz was [disabled in the kernel](https://github.com/torvalds/linux/commit/484f2b7c61b9ae58cc00c5127bcbcd9177af8dfe).

-This device has a long and complicated [history](https://github.com/MarvellEmbeddedProcessors/linux-marvell/issues/20) of instability.
-It seems likely that at least some (if not all) of the reported instability may have been actually the result of a bad value in Marvell's memory initaliziation [all along](https://github.com/MarvellEmbeddedProcessors/mv-ddr-marvell/pull/44) and not the result of a bad kernel driver.
+This chipset has a long and complicated [history](https://github.com/MarvellEmbeddedProcessors/linux-marvell/issues/20) of instability.
+It seems likely that at least some (if not all) of the reported instability may have been actually the result of a bad value in Marvell's memory initialization [all along](https://github.com/MarvellEmbeddedProcessors/mv-ddr-marvell/pull/44) and not the result of a bad kernel driver.

-Unless/until it is merged and released, the change in this [patch](https://lore.kernel.org/linux-arm-kernel/20241125211452.14987-1-ben@bens.haus/) needs to be applied to Linux to enable frequency scaling with a maximum clock speed of 1.2Ghz.
+Until it is released, the change in this [patch](https://git.kernel.org/pub/scm/linux/kernel/git/vireshk/pm.git/patch/?id=f2d32942026c05acc49d5f445dd38931419967aa) needs to be applied to Linux to enable frequency scaling with a maximum clock speed of 1.2Ghz.
 A PKBGUILD to patch and package the kernel for Arch Linux can be found [here](https://github.com/bschnei/linux-a3700/).

 Alternatively, frequency scaling will work without patching the kernel if the bootloader sets the CPU clock to 1GHz (`make CLOCKSPRESET=CPU_1000_DDR_800`), but that will be the maximum available frequency to the operating system.